alopez/alopez.github.com/_posts/2018-11-03-nlp-conferences-and-climate-change.md

-terms: catastrophic climate change is inevitable; it will destabilize ecosystems and societies; and to stand even a chance of averting far worse outcomes, we must cut worldwide carbon emissions in half over the next decade--and then keep cutting them.
+terms: catastrophic climate change is inevitable; it will destabilize ecosystems and societies; and to stand even a chance of averting far worse outcomes, we must cut worldwide carbon emissions in half over the next decade---and then keep cutting them.
 To accomplish this, we will need to remake modern society at all levels, from global to individual.

 Remaking society at a global level will require sustained, coordinated